phrase/slimkeyfy/README.md

     en.yml
     en.yml.bak

 > cat ../user/new.html.slim.bak
   h1 Hello World!

 > cat ../user/new.html.slim
   h1= t('.hello_world')

 > cat config/locales/en.yml.bak
   --
   en:
     keys..

 > cat config/locales/en.yml
   --
   en:
     keys..
     user:
       new:
         hello_world: Hello World!
       show:
         ...
 ```
 Issues
 ------

 1. Recursively updating can be dangerous as there are moments (ctrl + c) where you can corrupt a file.
 Normally this only affects the file currently processed.
 Also the localization.yml can get out of sync.
 2. If you choose to take a lot of files at one time make sure to go through with it.
 It is not an issue to completely rerun everything (already translated strings are ignored) but should be avoided.
 3. The matching of some html is still imperfect.
-As a result you will encounter lines that do not need to be translated therefore encouring the stream mode (default) for now.
+As a result you will encounter lines that do not need to be translated.
+I therefore encourage using the stream mode (default).